 Moving to ensemble inequivalence, recall that, unlike in conventional thermodynamics, the ensembles turn out to be generally inequivalent within SGS.
-This requires us to modify statistical mechanics within SGS, and in general, the equivalence of ensembles should not be taken anymore as a general principle.
-Callender however suggests that this is not really problematic and does not threaten the application of thermodynamics.
-Equivalence is a surprising feature of non-long-range interacting systems that emerges in the thermodynamic limit $N, V \to \infty$ (constant N/V), while there is no reason to think it is an essential prerequisite for statistical mechanics or thermodynamics.
+This requires us to modify statistical mechanics within SGS, and, in general, the equivalence of ensembles can no longer be considered a general principle.
+Callender however suggests that this is not problematic and does not threaten the application of thermodynamics.
+He argues that equivalence is a surprising feature of non-long-range interacting systems that emerges in the thermodynamic limit $N, V \to \infty$ (constant N/V), while there is no reason to think it is an essential prerequisite for statistical mechanics or thermodynamics.

-Concerning feature (3), i.e. non-extensivity, Callender points out that if we consider the mean-field approximation with limit $N \to \infty$ (at volume fixed) we regain extensivity.
+Concerning feature (3), i.e. non-extensivity, Callender points out that we can regain extensivity if we consider mean-field models and follow the so-called 'Kac' prescription, appropriately rescaling the Hamiltonian for self-gravitating systems and applying the $N \to \infty$ limit (at fixed volume).
 In that limit, energy and entropy become extensive (proportional to N) again.
-An important point is that the limit employed is not the thermodynamic limit defined earlier.
-We mentioned how the absence of this limit within SGS was stressed by Robertson as one of the main reasons why the inapplicability of thermodynamics to SGS is unsurprising.
-Related to this point, Callender claims that the thermodynamic limit $N, V \rightarrow \infty$ (constant N/V is neither necessary nor sufficient for thermodynamic behaviour.
-Most importantly, he suggests that it might be wrong to think that one kind of limit is the right one generally speaking, and there is no a priori reason to prefer that specific limit in every context.
-Instead, he suggests that we could take the limit $N \to \infty$ as the most suitable for SGS to recover thermodynamics since that limit allows us to regain extensivity.
-For this reason, we can call $N \to \infty$ the 'gravitational thermodynamic limit'.
+An alternative limit is also introduced with a similar purpose by De Vega and Sanchez (2002, 2006) who employ the dilute limit $N \to \infty$ , $V \to \infty$ , $N/V^{1/3} = fixed$ in astrophysics.
+An important point is that these limits are not the thermodynamic limit $N, V \to \infty$ (constant N/V) defined earlier.
+We mentioned how Robertson stressed the absence of this limit within SGS as one of the main reasons why the inapplicability of thermodynamics to SGS is unsurprising.
+Related to this point, Callender claims that the thermodynamic limit $N, V \to \infty$ (constant N/V) is neither necessary nor sufficient for thermodynamic behaviour.
+Most importantly, he suggests that it might be wrong to think that one kind of limit is the right one generally speaking, and there is no a priori reason to prefer confining artificially the system within a spherical box of radius R. It is only under this simplifying assumption that a rigorous thermodynamics of self-gravitating systems can be carried out".
+The ideal box can be effectively replaced in a more realistic way by a potential well or tidal force (Yoon et al., 2011).